- What is networking?

 - Set expectations - you are initially asking for roughly 15-30 minutes of their time

-- Include a sentence about how and when you will contact this person again
+- Include how and when you will contact this person again

 After sending your initial message, be sure to follow up.
 Usually this involves a phone call to set up a phone appointment or an in-person meeting.
 Never expect the person to phone you.